 Greek yogurt has two to three times the amount of protein as regular yogurt, which means that it can help you feel fuller longer and provide you with some of the essential nutrients that your body needs, such as calcium.
 Paired with thawed berries, this naturally sweet snack will keep your blood sugar balanced and keep you sated for a while—until your next snack, that is.

 With 13 grams of protein in half a cup, cottage cheese is one of the best dairy sources of protein.
-Pair it with super-sweet fresh pineapple for a classic ’80s snack that can help you make it through the 3 pm slump without needing a snooze.
+Pair it with super-sweet fresh pineapple for a classic snack that can help you make it through that 3 p.m. slump without needing a snooze.

-I wasn’t able to stomach many smoothies, especially not thick ones, during my first trimester, but I did love this one: Blend 1 cup milk, 1/2 frozen banana (sliced), and 1 small orange (peeled) in a high-powered blender.
-It’s intensely refreshing and packs both calcium and protein.
+You may not be able to stomach a green smoothie, especially thicker ones, during your first trimester, but this one is light and simple: Blend 1 cup oat milk, 1/2 frozen banana (sliced), and 1 small orange (peeled) in a high-powered blender.
+It's intensely refreshing and packs both calcium and protein.

 Toast often seems like a wonder food during the first trimester, and while you might crave it topped with just butter, try some smashed avocado and a little salt for a satisfying dose of good fats.